marrselo/Run-finger-Run/README.md

 Run-finger-Run
 ==============

-Run finger Run it is a play to IOS, especially for ipad
+Run finger Run it is a game for IOS, especially for ipad